haba-beton/SHEF/README.md

 SHEF
 ====

+SHEF is an HTML editing framework and component for the Java Swing GUI library.
+It can be plugged into the `javax.swing.JEditorPane` text component, adding usable HTML WYSIWYG editing capabilities.
+In addition, SHEF works around various `JEditorPane` quirks and adds functionality currently missing from the standard Swing text implementation.

-Forked SHEF from soureceforge (http://svn.code.sf.net/p/shef/code) Forked Modified SHEF from https://github.com/VEDAGroup/SHEF
+Forked SHEF from SourecForge: (http://svn.code.sf.net/p/shef/code)

+Forked modified SHEF from https://github.com/VEDAGroup/SHEF

 Features
 --------